cascadiajs/cascadiajs-2020/src/views/pages/content/watching-talks.md

 ![Watching the live stream](/images/watch-stream.png)

-## How do I show my appreciation?
+## How do I show my appreciation at the end of the talk?

-When you're physically together, everyone hears you clap in appreciation at the end of a talk.
+When we're physically together, everyone hears your clap in appreciation.

 We've brought this experience online!

 * Click on the Smiley Face widget in the bottom left corner of the window.
 The "Share how you feel!" dialog pops up.

 * Click on any of the icons to show your appreciation.
-You (and all attendees) will hear your clap, and the widget keeps track of appreciations for that talk.
+You (and all attendees) will hear your clap, and the widget keeps track of appreciations for that talk as well.

-* If you want to toggle the clapping audio on/off, see the `Clapping Audio` toggle in the top right of the window.
+* To toggle the clapping audio on/off, see the `Clapping Audio` toggle in the top right of the window.

 ## Adjusting your view

-If you want to maximize the video window, you can hide the `Slack View` on the right, or the `Captions view` on the bottom.
+To maximize the video window, you can hide the `Slack View` on the right, or the `Captions view` on the bottom.
 See the toggles in the top right of the window.

 ## How do I ask questions?

-You can ask a question in the Q&A widget on the left side of the window.
+Ask a question in the Q&A widget on the left side of the window.
 Type your question, or up-vote an existing question.

 ## What is Talk Illustrations?

-You'll notice a window in the top left corner.
 We've hired an artist to illustrate each talk.

 ## It would be nice to see the schedule!

 Indeed!
-Our schedule is actually below the live talks, though you may miss it because the video window auto-sizes.
+Our schedule is actually below the live talks though you may miss it because the video window auto-sizes.
 Just use the vertical scrollbar to scroll down to the schedule.